chrisib/EuroPi/software/contrib/pams.md

 The input signal to `ain` can be configured to control many parameters of the system.
-A value of 0V is the equivalent of choosing the first item from the available menu and 10V is the equivalent of choosing the last item in the menu.
+A value of 0V is the equivalent of choosing the first item from the available menu and 12V is the equivalent of choosing the last item in the menu.

-There is no attenuation of the input signal available, so you will have to use an external attenuator or VCA to control the signal coming into `ain`.
+There is digital attenuation/gain via the `AIN > Gain` menu option.
+This sets the percentage of the input signal that is passed to settings listenting to `ain`.

+For example, if your modulation source can only output up to 5V you should set the gain to `12.0 / 5.0 * 100.0 = 240%`.
+This will allow the modulation source to fully sweep the range of options available.

 ## Menu Navigation